dhocker/intrinio-localc/README.md

 account have been implemented.
 In the future, the function set may be expanded to provide parity with the Intrinio Excel AddIn.

-The addin should work on the Windows, macOS and Ubuntu versions of [LibreOffice (version >= 5.0)](https://www.libreoffice.org/).
+The addin works on the Windows, macOS and Ubuntu versions of [LibreOffice (version >= 5.0)](https://www.libreoffice.org/).

 ## License